 Profile Records

-As I was stepping out from a Manhattan record store during my CMJ 2011 pilgrimage, I took a leisurely glance around the store and something caught my eyes and attention.
+As I was stepping out from a Manhattan record store during one of my CMJ pilgrimages, I took a leisurely glance around the store and something caught my eyes and attention.

 I was not aware a collection of Profile Records’ hip hop music was released.
 I reminisced about the days when I used to see the logo on cassettes, 12” singles and albums as a boy and teenager.